Category: Discourse Series

 R is for Relevance

-This must have happened to you, too.
+This may have happened to you, too.
 You are in a desperate hurry to get on with something and your friend, sister, husband or boss, start rabbiting on about completely unconnected things, like details of the traffic, the clothes someone wore or his relationships etc. You think: “Get to the point!!!”
 Watch this experiment – the…

 Read more